orai-ailab/Crawl-Image/README.md

 # Issues

-As google site consistently changes, please make issues if it doesn't work.
+As flickr, naver site consistently changes, please make issues if it doesn't work.